-The previous sections have shown that in small buffer networks edge pacing is as effective (or more) as host pacing in improving link throughput and per-flow goodput.
-We now argue that edge pacing is also more easily deployed in an incremental way into operational networks.
-The first question we address is the benefit of partial deployment of pacing, namely when only a fraction of hosts (in the case of host pacing) or edge nodes (in the case of edge pacing) perform pacing.
+(in the case of edge pacing) perform pacing.
 We conducted simulations under various scenarios with fractional deployment of pacing, and measured the impact on aggregate throughput improvement on the bottleneck link.
-Fig. 12 depicts results from one setting in which 1000 TCP flows multiplex at the bottleneck link, and shows the aggregate throughput when pacing is 0%, 30%, 50%, and 100% deployed at host and edge nodes respectively.
-Comparing host pacing in Fig. 12(a) with edge pacing in Fig. 12(b), we note that in both cases throughput rises gradually as the fraction of hosts/edges that perform pacing increases, and therefore it would seem the benefits of pacing can be realised incrementally with progressive deployment.
+Fig. 16 depicts results from one setting in which 1000 TCP flows multiplex at the bottleneck link, and shows the aggregate throughput when pacing is 0%, 30%, 50%, and 100% deployed at host and edge nodes respectively.
+Comparing host pacing in Fig. 16(a) with edge pacing in Fig. 16(b), we note that in both cases throughput rises gradually as the fraction of hosts/edges that perform pacing increases, and therefore it would seem the benefits of pacing can be realised incrementally with progressive deployment.

 Though fractional deployment of pacing leads to overall throughput improvement for both host and edge pacing, the way these benefits are shared is radically different in the two cases.
 To illustrate this, consider the same scenario as before (i.e. 1000 flows share the bottleneck link), and say pacing is 30% deployed (namely, 300 out of 1000 flows perform TCP pacing in the case of host pacing and 3 out of 10 edge nodes perform pacing in the edge pacing case).
-In Fig. 13 we compare the average per-flow goodput of paced versus unpaced flows.
-Fig. 13(a) shows that with host pacing, flows that pace their TCP traffic actually obtain worse goodput (by as much as 10%) than flows that do not pace their traffic.
-This phenomenon has been identified in prior studies [11], [10] which have shown that TCP pacing is effective only if employed by a critical mass of users.
-Early adopters of host pacing can therefore obtain worse performance than their nonpacing peers, and this creates a substantial disincentive for users to adopt host pacing.
-By contrast, Fig. 13(b) shows that with the same fraction of flows being paced via edge pacing, this problem does not arise, and paced flows experience better performance than unpaced ones.
+In Fig. 17 we compare the average per-flow goodput of paced versus unpaced flows.
+Fig. 17(a) shows that with host pacing, flows that pace their TCP traffic actually obtain worse goodput (by as much as 10%) than flows that do not pace their traffic.
+This phenomenon has been identified in prior studies [15, 14] which have shown that TCP pacing is effective only if employed by a critical mass of users.
+Early adopters of host pacing can therefore obtain worse performance than their non-pacing peers, and this creates a substantial disincentive for users to adopt host pacing.
+By contrast, Fig. 17(b) shows that with the same fraction of flows being paced via edge pacing, this problem does not arise, and paced flows experience better performance than unpaced ones.
 This allows network operators to focus their initial deployment of edge pacing at sites connecting their most critical customers, confident that performance for these customers will not degrade (as in the case of host pacing).